-Schools are required to notify the parent or guardian each time manual or physical restraint or seclusion is used with a student with a disability.
+- Schools are required to notify the parent or guardian each time manual or physical restraint or seclusion is used with a student with a disability.
 Such notification will be in writing and provided before the end of the school day on which the restraint or seclusion occurred.
 In accordance with standards developed by FDOE, the notice must include the type of restraint used and any injuries occurring during or resulting from the restraint.
-Additionally, reasonable efforts will be taken to notify the parent or guardian by telephone or email, or both, and those efforts will be documented.

-- The school will obtain, and keep in its records, the parent's or guardian's signed acknowledgement that he or she was notified of the student's restraint or seclusion.
+Additionally, reasonable efforts will be taken to notify the parent or guardian by telephone or email, or both, and those efforts will be documented. - 2.
+The school will obtain, and keep in its records, the parent's or guardian's signed acknowledgement that he or she was notified of the student's restraint or seclusion.
 In accordance with standards developed by FDOE, the district must make a minimum of two attempts to obtain written parent acknowledgement of receipt of the notification when the parent fails to respond to the initial notice. - 3.
-The school will prepare an incident report within 24 hours after a student is released from restraint or seclusion.
+The school will prepare an incident report within twenty-four (24) hours after a student is released from restraint or seclusion.
 If the student's release occurs on a day before the school closes for the weekend, a holiday, or another reason, the incident report will be completed by the end of the school day on the day the school reopens.
-The school will provide the parent with the completed incident report in writing by mail within three school days after the student was manually or physically restrained or secluded. - 4.
+The school will provide the parent with the completed incident report in writing by mail within three (3) school days after th student was manually or physically restrained or secluded. - 4.
 The school will obtain, and keep in its records, the parent's or guardian's signed acknowledgement that he or she received a copy of the incident report.
-In accordance with standards developed by FDOE, the district must make a minimum of two attempts to obtain written parent acknowledgement of receipt of the incident report when the parent fails to respond to the initial report. - 5.
+In accordance with standards developed by FDOE, the district must make a minimum of two (2) attempts to obtain written parent acknowledgement of receipt of the incident report when the parent fails to respond to the initial report. - 5.
 The following will be included in the incident report: - a.
 The name of the student restrained or secluded - b.
 The age, grade, ethnicity, and disability of the student restrained or secluded - c.
 The date and time of the event, and the duration of the restraint or seclusion - d.
-The location at which the restraint or seclusion occurred - e.
+The location at which the restraint or seclusion occurred

+- e.
 A description of the type of restraint used in terms established by the FDOE - f.
 The name of the person(s) using or assisting in the restraint or seclusion of the student - g.
 The name of any nonstudent who was present to witness the restraint or seclusion - h.
 A description of the incident, including the following: - 1.
 The context in which the restraint or seclusion occurred - 2.
 The student's behavior leading up to and precipitating the decision to use manual or physical restraint or seclusion, including an indication as to why there was an imminent risk of serious injury or death to the student or others - 3.
 The specific positive behavioral strategies used to prevent and deescalate the behavior - 4.
-What occurred with the student immediately after the termination of the restraint or seclusion - 5.
-Any injuries, visible marks, or possible medical emergencies that may have occurred during the restraint or seclusion, documented according to district policies - 6.
-Evidence of steps taken to notify the student's parent or guardian - 6.
-Incidents of restraint and seclusion are reported to FDOE via a website developed for this purpose, in a manner prescribed by FDOE.
+What occurred with the student immediately after the termination of the restraint or seclusion